Vishalsingh369/foodmood-app/README.md

  # React Features   (point to remember)

- #  Conflict Driven UI
+ #  Config Driven UI
-  Conflict Driven UI is a software development approach where the client side code define and render user interface based on the data coming from backend
+  Config Driven UI is a software development approach where the client side code define and render user interface based on the data coming from backend